The Blue Train started in 1946 and has become an icon in the South African safari business as a luxury way to traverse the country.

 Operates: The Blue Train operates all year.
 Low season runs from 1st January to 31st August & 16th November to 31st December.
 High season is 1st September to 15th November.

-Location: The Blue Train operates two routes: Pretoria to Cape Town and Pretoria to Durban.
-Both routes also operate in the reverse direction.
-The train can be chartered and routes tailored accordingly.
+Location: The Blue Train operates between Pretoria and Cape Town and vice versa, a two night-three day journey.
+There are occasional services between Pretoria and Kruger National Park, a two day ride.
+The train can also be chartered and routes tailored accordingly.

 Rooms: There are deluxe and luxury suites.
 Deluxe carriages have 4 suites, one with a double bed and a Â¾ size bath as well as a shower in the bathroom, and the others with twin beds and showers.
 Each suite measures 4 x 2 metres.
 The luxury sites are slightly larger (5 x 2 metres) and there are 3 per carriage.
 All have double or twin beds and a full size bathtub in the bathroom.
 By day your suite has 2 cushioned are chairs or a sofa and a table by the window.
 At night this space is transformed into your bedroom.
 All luxury bedding is provided.
 There is air conditioning and underfloor heating and you have an in-suite music and entertainment system.
 There is a safe for storing valuables.
 The large window lets you enjoy the scenery as you travel.
 Toiletries and fluffy towels are provided in the bathrooms which have marble surfaces and gold fittings.
 Each carriage has a butler, who looks after the passengers and has his or her own cabin and is just a phone call away.
 A corridor runs the length of the carriage.